machuuu/MagicHouse/README.md

 4. Phong Based Lighting
 5. REST API Query
    1. HTTP Get
+6. Learn how to public an Android Application to the Google Play Store
-6. Fun fidget spinner application for my Magic friends
+7. Fun fidget spinner application for my Magic friends

 # Results